Nimmo leads way as Mets turn back Marlins | Sports-Games

 Nimmo leads way as Mets turn back Marlins

-Brandon Nimmo homered, tripled and singled, missing only a double for the cycle, while leading the New York Mets to an 8-3 win over the host Miami Marlins on Tuesday night.
-Nimmo, who was robbed of a hit on a line drive into a shift and also flew out to the warning track, went 3-for-5 with two RBIs and has a .431 on-base percentage.
+Brandon Nimmo homered, tripled and singled while leading the New York Mets to an 8-3 win over the host Miami Marlins on Tuesday night.
+Nimmo, who was robbed of a hit on a line drive into a shift and also flown out to the warning track, went 3-for-5 with two RBIs while raising his on-base percentage to .431.
 He has four homers this season and has tripled in consecutive games.

-New York's rotation has been been without key pitchers, such as Noah Syndergaard (Tommy John surgery) and Marcus Stroman (opted out), both gone for the year; two more on the injured list, Peterson and Michael Wacha (shoulder inflammation), and one who has missed his previous turn, Jacob deGrom, (neck soreness).
-Oswalt went 4 1/3 innings and allowed five hits, no walks and two runs.
+New York's rotation has been without key pitchers such as Noah Syndergaard (Tommy John surgery) and Marcus Stroman (opted out), both gone for the year; two more on the injured list, Peterson and Michael Wacha (shoulder inflammation); and one who missed his previous turn, Jacob deGrom (neck soreness).
+Oswalt went 4 1/3 innings and allowed five hits, no walks, and two runs.
 He struck out four.
 Reliever Justin Wilson (1-1) earned the win.

 Miami's Corey Dickerson, who missed three games on the bereavement list, returned and went 1-for-4.
 But Marlins reliever Pat Venditte left the game due to a right oblique strain.
 New York took a 3-0 start on the homers by Nimmo (third inning) and Davis and Dominic Smith's RBI double (both in the fourth).